Skip to content

 except Exception as e:

-raise RenderError(f"Failed to render dashboard: {e}")
+raise RenderError(f"Failed to render dataface: {e}") from e

 # Convert to requested format